Reader's Comments

 Directions:

-You can use any type of milk you choose, 1%, 2% or whole; skim milk or no-fat milk does not produce very good results.
-You can even use soy milk, almond milk, rice milk or any combination you choose.
+You can use just about any type of milk you choose, 1%, 2%, or whole milk work fine; however, skim milk or no-fat milk does not produce very good results.
+You can even use soy milk, almond milk, rice milk, or any combination you choose.
 We prefer to use organic 2% milk, but experiment to find what works best for you and what your family prefers.

 For each quart of milk, stir in 1/2 cup of powdered or dried milk.
 This adds an extra creaminess as well as additional nutrients to your yogurt.

-Warm milk mixture over medium heat until it reaches 180° F to 185° F. Stir frequently to make sure it does not scorch or stick to the bottom of the pan.
-Do NOT let it boil.
+Warm the milk mixture over medium heat until it reaches 180° F to 185° F. Stir frequently to ensure it doesn’t scorch or stick to the bottom of the pan.
+Do NOT let it come to a boil.

-Remove from heat and let sit until the temperature drops to 110° F.
+Remove from heat and let the mixture sit until the temperature drops to 110° F.

-Keep checking to be sure the temperature remains within this range, but do not move yogurt too much.
+Keep checking to make sure that the temperature remains within this range, but do not move the jars of yogurt too much.
 Simply insert an instant read thermometer and adjust temperature if necessary.
-After about 8 to 10 hours yogurt should be thick.
-Place in the refrigerator for several hours to chill; this will also stop the culturing process.
+After about 8 to 10 hours your yogurt should be thick.
+Place the jars in the refrigerator for several hours to chill; this will also stop the culturing process.

-There are a number of different ways you can keep your yogurt at the appropriate temperature; experiment to see what works best for your situation.
-We like to use a cooler with a microwavable heating pad, but you can also put it in an oven that is set at the lowest temperature; however, you need to watch it carefully to ensure it doesn’t get too warm.
-If the yogurt gets too warm it will kill the live cultures and will not properly culture.
-An electric heating pad and box will work and if the room is warm, wrapping the jars in towels may be enough to retain their heat.
-Be creative to come up with a way to keep the yogurt culture warm.
+There are a number of different ways you can keep your yogurt at the appropriate temperature; experiment to see which method works best for you.
+We like to use a cooler with a microwavable heating pad.
+You can also put your yogurt jars in an oven that is set at the lowest temperature; however, you’ll need to watch it very carefully to ensure it doesn’t get too warm.
+If the yogurt gets too warm the live cultures will be killed and the yogurt will not culture properly.
+An electric heating pad and box will also work; and, if the room is warm, wrapping the jars in towels may be enough to retain their heat.
+Be creative to come up with a way to keep your yogurt culture warm.

 Notes: